python/cpython/Doc/c-api/object.rst

    Call a callable Python object *callable* without any arguments.

-   Returns the result of the call on success, or raise an exception and return *NULL* on failure.
+   Return the result of the call on success, or raise an exception and return *NULL* on failure.

    .. versionadded:: 3.9